MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 * **Technical Review**: finalization of the connector files, passing Microsoft review and certification.
 This must occur by the 15th of the month before the targeted Power BI Desktop release.
   * For example, for the April Power BI Desktop release, the deadline would be March 15th.

 Due to the complexity of the technical reviews and potential delays, rearchitecture, and testing issues, we highly recommend submitting early with a long lead time for the initial release and certification.
-If you feel like your connector is important to deliver to a few connectors with minimal overhead, we recommend [self-signing](#custom-connector-security-and-signing) and providing it that way.
+If you feel like your connector is important to deliver to a few customers with minimal overhead, we recommend [self-signing](#custom-connector-security-and-signing) and providing it that way.

 ## Certification Requirements